 - Orientation - Here you can choose to lock the game to a specific orientation by checking either landscape, portrait, landscape-flipped or portrait-flipped.
 Note that if you have selected Portrait and PortraitFlipped, then this is handled as sensorPortrait, but not all devices will allow the PortraitFlipped orientation in this mode.

 - Misc - This section permits you to add extra support for certain features:

 - you can set the Install Location for your game.
 This can either be set to auto, in which case the game will be installed to the location chosen by the user on their device, or it can be set to Prefer External which will always try to install the game to the external storage of the device.

 - you can add support for Moga Controllers for your game here.
-Note that all Moga functionality is accessed via an extension, and when you first check the Use Moga box you will be prompted to download and install the Moga extension from the Marketplace (you may need to log into your YoYo Account before it can be downloaded).
+Note that all Moga functionality is accessed via an extension, and when you first check the Use Moga box you will be prompted to download the Moga extension from the Marketplace and then add it into your project.

 The graphics tab